roampal-core

 roampal start

 This is expected.
-Roampal has self-healing — if the HTTP server stops responding, hooks automatically restart it and retry.
+Roampal has self-healing -- if the HTTP server stops responding, it is automatically restarted and retried.

 Still stuck?
 Ask your AI for help — it can read logs and debug Roampal issues directly.